-Salmon with white truffle beurre blanc sauce is the ultimate date-night-in dinner!
+Salmon with beurre blanc sauce is the ultimate date-night-in dinner!
 We’ve taken a classic French beurre blanc sauce, enhanced it with a touch of white truffle, and spooned it over a thick, tender broiled salmon fillet.
 It’s rich, buttery and decadent!
 And if you have access to fresh truffles, this is the way to use them.

 Beurre blanc sauce, with its light yet rich and buttery flavor, is naturally a delicious pairing for salmon.
 Infuse the sauce with gratings of white truffle and this immediately becomes an elevated dinner for two.

-This Salmon and Truffle Recipe is:
+This Salmon Beurre Blanc is:

 - incredibly flavorful